 The rationale behind these decisions was to keep the implementation of Strings as simple and highperforming as possible.
 The intent is that textual data coming into the execution environment from outside (e.g., user input, text read from a file or received over the network, etc.) be converted to Unicode Normalised Form C before the running program sees it.
-Usually this would occur at the same time incoming

-Deleted: nine

-Deleted: nine
+Usually this would occur at the same time incoming text is converted from its original character encoding to Unicode (and would impose no additional overhead).
+Since it is recommended that ECMAScript source code be in Normalised Form C, string literals are guaranteed to be normalised (if source text is guaranteed to be normalised), as long as they do not contain any Unicode escape sequences.

-Deleted: and
+Deleted: nine Deleted: and